 1) Are you paid differently based on what I do with your advice?

-If the advisor benefits when you implement (through asset management, product revenue, referral compensation, or “preferred provider” arrangements), incentives still exist—no matter what the upfront fee is.
+If the advisor benefits when you implement (through asset management, product revenue, referral incentives, or “preferred provider” arrangements), incentives still exist—no matter what the upfront fee is.

-2) Does any part of your future revenue depend on my implementation choices?
+2) Does any part of your future incentives or revenue depend on implementation choices?

 This is a cornerstone question.
-If future revenue depends on implementation, the advisor may be serving two masters: your best interest and their compensation model.
+If future incentives or financial outcomes depend on implementation, the advisor may be serving two masters: your best interest and their incentive structure.

 3) Do you manage client assets or offer investment management?